 I'm in the technical training center inaugurated in May 2019 together with a health post and a football pitch as part of the E-Waste Programs, a partnership between Ghana and Germany.
 The program started in 2017 with the overall objective to improve the conditions for sustainable management and disposal of electronic waste in Ghana.
 The country is indeed leading the way, being the first African country to adopt official guidelines to sustainably manage e-waste.

-In this scrap metal yard, various machineries, household equipment, buses, generators, computers and other things are dismantled for scrap and spare parts.
-The scrap workers are mainly young males, oftentimes from Northern Ghana coming to Accra to make a living.
+In this scrap metal yard, various machinery, household equipment, buses, generators, computers and other things are dismantled for scrap and spare parts.
+The scrap workers are mainly young males, often from Northern Ghana coming to Accra to make a living.